Bios

 Partner, Fox Rothschild

 Leron Rogers is a partner at the law firm of Fox Rothschild LLP.
-He is a well-known and respected entertainment attorney who works with the full spectrum of industry professional including actors, recording artists, producers, songwriters, record labels, publishing and management companies, music industry trade organizations, film and television companies as well as new media companies.
+He is a well-known and respected entertainment attorney who works with the full spectrum of industry professionals including actors, recording artists, producers, songwriters, record labels, publishing and management companies, music industry trade organizations, athletes, professional and collegiate sports organizations, film and television companies as well as new media companies.
 Leron serves as Chairman of the Black Entertainment and Sports Lawyers Association and is also Co-Chair of the Music Industry Relations Collective for the National Museum of African American Music.

 jon Rotolo